CBS Season Finale 2017 Dates Set: When Does Your Favorite Show End?

 — Criminal Minds (@CrimMinds_CBS) March 27, 2017

-Sunday May 14 will start the next week with NCIS: Los Angeles, and then Monday, May 15 will see the Scorpion and Man with a Plan season finales, both confirmed for another year.
-They are followed by NCIS and NCIS: New Orleans on Tuesday, May 16 and then the Criminal Minds: Beyond Borders on May 17 for a special two-hour season finale, suggesting that it may be coming to an end.
-Undercover Boss and Training Day will round off the week.
+Sunday, May 14 will start the next week with NCIS: Los Angeles, and then Monday, May 15 will see the Scorpion and Man with a Plan season finales, both confirmed for another year.
+They are followed by NCIS and NCIS: New Orleans on Tuesday, May 16, and then Criminal Minds: Beyond Borders on May 17 for a special two-hour season finale, suggesting that it may be coming to an end.
+Undercover Boss and Training Day will round out the week.

 The following week will see Elementary and Madam Secretary on May 21.
 Bull will wrap up on May 23 and Survivor the next day.
 Finally, CBS has decided to finish the season finales with The Amazing Race on June 1.

-Recap of the CBS Season Finale 2017 Dates:
+Recap of the CBS Season Finale 2017 Dates

 When is your favorite show coming to an end for the CBS 2017 season?
 Make sure you set your DVR and put the dates in your diary to avoid missing out.